zxc916684603/ecs/intl.en-US/ECS/BYOK documentation/Image encryption.md

 ## What is image encryption? {#section_ijf_131_chb .section}

+Image encryption is in the beta phase and only available in China \(Hong Kong\).

 When you need to encrypt the data in an image for security or compliance purposes, you can use the Alibaba Cloud ECS image encryption function to protect your data privacy without the need to build, maintain, or protect your own key management infrastructure.

 The Key Management Service \(KMS\) provides system generated CMKs and supports the BYOK model.
 Specifically, you can upload the key material to generate CMKs and host the CMKs in the KMS.
 Then, when you encrypt an image, you can choose the CMK provided by the system or use your own key.